andrewferrier/wrapping.nvim/README.md

   or 'soft', determines which is the default for newly-loaded files.
 This is 'hard' by default if not set.

+* `set g:wrapping_softhard_autodetermine=0|1` - this determines whether
+  softhard will (1) or will not (0) attempt to automatically determine if a file, when being opened, should be treated with soft or hard line endings and switch modes automatically.
+Defaults to on.

+* `set g:wrapping_softhard_line_length_compensator=N.N` - when determining
+  automatic modes, the plugin will calculate the average line length, and multiply it by this factor.
+If that's less than g:wrapping_softhard_textwidth_for_hard, hard lines will be used, otherwise soft.
+This factor is 0.6 by default.

 ## Installation

 Use a vim package manager.
 If you don't have one,